 Finally, these same apologists contend that the “unity” or internal consistency of the Qur’an proves its divine inspiration.
 But again, while internal consistency is doubtless a necessary mark of divine inspiration, it cannot be said to prove it.
 Many internally consistent books are not inspired, and some are even full of lies.

 As a matter of fact, however, the Qur’an is not internally consistent.
 For example, the infamous “sword verse” authorizing the execution of unbelievers (9:5) contradicts approximately 120 other passages commending religious tolerance (2:256).
-Some texts affirm that Christians will enter Paradise (2:62, 5:69), others that they will go to hell (3:85, 5:72).
+Some texts affirm that Christians will enter Paradise (2:62; 5:69), others that they will go to hell (3:85; 5:72).
 One passage enjoins the stoning of adulterers, while another prescribes punishment by 100 stripes (24:2).
-Mohammed, aware of such contradictions, attempted to solve them by propounding a doctrine of “abrogation,” declaring that Allah occasionally sets aside earlier revelations by means of later (2:106).
-However, this maneuver only aggravated the problem, since he himself had given revelations insisting that there can be no change in Allah’s words (10:64, 6:34)!
+Mohammad, aware of such contradictions, attempted to solve them by propounding a doctrine of “abrogation,” declaring that Allah occasionally sets aside earlier revelations by means of later (2:106).
+However, this maneuver only aggravated the problem, since he himself had given revelations insisting that there can be no change in Allah’s words (10:64; 6:34)!